codefellows/code-of-conduct/README.md

 ### Attribution

 We encourage an open-source work ethic, and we solve problems collaboratively.
-The difference between properly attributed work and plagiarized submissions is found in citing source material and permission of the original author.
+Plagiarized submissions lack meaningful original effort, citing source material, and/or permission of the original author.

-Proper attribution includes a description of what code was used or what help was given.
-A link back to the original source material or ideas should be included whenever possible.
-This belongs in a section titled "Attributions" of the README file for the relevant code.
+Proper attribution includes a description of what content was used or what help was given.
+This might look like:

+- The prompts you used when working with AI chatbots
+- Description of where you used AI tools that generate code or any text that's a part of your submission
+- A link back to the original source material or ideas
+- Any group members you collaborated with (their submissions should also reference you)

+This belongs in a section titled "Attributions" of the assignment README file or other documentation.

 Please note: an online code repository that has no license is presumed to be closed source and should not be used as a reference.
 Please include a license file in your own publicly published code.

 ### Plagiarism

 Plagiarism is the re-use of someone else's work (eg: any code, writing, assignment solution, etc), without the permission or license of the author.
 Claiming someone else's work as your own is disrespectful to the author and to your learning process.
-"Cargo culting," or utilizing the techniques of another without applying your own thinking, is also considered plagiarism.
+"Cargo culting," or utilizing the techniques of another or AI-generated material, without applying your own thinking, is also considered plagiarism.

 Violating the terms of a license in a professional setting can result in lawsuits and endanger businesses.
 Doing so in the classroom can result in loss of assignment points, bad references from instructors, removal from all Code Fellows courses, and community bans.
 Consequences will depend on severity and are at the discretion of the conduct review panel.

 ### Harassment

 We share a common understanding of what constitutes harassment, as it applies to a professional setting.
-Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
-We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.
+Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, neurotypicality, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
+We will not tolerate discrimination based on any of the characteristics above, including participants with disabilities.

 Harassment includes, but is not limited to:

-- Offensive comments (or "jokes") related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro-typicality, physical appearance, body size, race, age, regional discrimination, political or religious affiliation
+- Offensive comments (or "jokes") related to any of the above characteristics
 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
-- Deliberate misgendering.
-This includes deadnaming or persistently using a pronoun that does not correctly reflect a person’s gender identity.
-You must address people by the name they give you when not addressing them by their username or handle.
+- Deliberate misgendering or deadnaming: This includes persistently using a pronoun that does not correctly reflect a person’s gender identity—you must address people by the name they give you when not addressing them by their username or handle
 - Physical contact and simulated physical contact (e.g., textual descriptions like “hug” or “backrub”) without consent or after a request to stop
 - Threats of violence, both physical and psychological
 - Incitement of violence towards any individual, including encouraging a person to engage in self-harm